CivityNL/civity-docs-edit/README.md

 Docs Civity currently supports English, Dutch and Swedish.
 If a new language needs to be added, please follow the [step-by-step](https://docusaurus.io/docs/i18n/tutorial).
 After every change on the documentation and release notes, please remember to add those to the three languages mentioned.

-The MDX files should be translated, and then copied to the respective locale folder - Ex: `/website/i18n/sv/docusaurus-plugin-content-docs/current`.
+The MDX files should be translated, and then copied to the respective locale instance folder - Ex:

-Please notice that every instance folder should have a 'current' subfolder with the desired translations.
+`mkdir -p /website/i18n/nl/docusaurus-plugin-content-docs-dataplatform/version-3.5.0`.
+`cp -r docs/** /website/i18n/nl/docusaurus-plugin-content-docs-dataplatform/version-3.5.0`.

+Remember to also copy the assets folder, and make necessary adjustments to the files.

+To run locally , use the following command:

+`npm run start -- --locale nl`

+>Each locale is a distinct standalone single-page application: it is not possible to start the Docusaurus sites in all locales at the same time.

 # Pushing and deploying